 The Dynamic States Model indicates that reading and responding to the external environment through innovation is a key success factor for organisational survival.
 It is the intrapreneurs within organisations who propose and implement the risks associated with innovation, and there is strong consensus in the literature that the risk in intrapreneurial innovation goes hand in hand with at least occasional failure (Kanter, 1983; Sauser, 1987; Manimala et al., 2006; Martiarena, 2013; Subramanian, 2005;Lombriser & Ansoff, 1995).

-This inherent risk of failure of intrapreneurship prompts reflection on the factors that drive individual intrapreneurs to put themselves forward to take such risk as they embark on navigating the intrapreneurship process, often repeatedly for different projects and innovations.
+This inherent risk of failure of intrapreneurship prompts reflection on the factors that drive individual intrapreneurs.
+Why do they put themselves forward to take such risk?
+Why do they navigate the intrapreneurship process repeatedly for different projects and innovations?

 The subject of human motivation is a highly complex one and a specialised field, and a detailed study, although exceptionally interesting is outside the scope of this article.
 However, it is useful to observe as part of the consideration of the intrapreneurship process that the task of the intrapreneur does not always appear to be easy.

 Dealing effectively with risk, influencing others to take new initiatives and the creative problem solving needed to operationalise opportunities can be very challenging.